techidaily/site-win11-tips/source/_posts/elevating-file-extractions-with-win11-sefx-magic.md

 ## How to Set Up an SFX Archive With 7-ZIP

  7-Zip is a freely available third-party extraction utility for Windows with which you can also set up self-extracting archives.
 You can set up SFX archives that have variable compression levels with 7-Zip.
-That software also enables you to[encrypt your files](https://www.makeuseof.com/windows-encrypt-files-folders/) within SFX packages.
+That software also enables you to [encrypt your files](https://www.makeuseof.com/windows-encrypt-files-folders/) within SFX packages.
 These are the steps for setting up SFX archives with 7-Zip.

-1. Go to[the 7-Zip](https://www.7-zip.org/download.html) download page.
+1. Go to [the 7-Zip](https://www.7-zip.org/download.html) download page.
 2. Install Z-Zip on your PC.
 3. Open the 7-Zip File Manager software, and navigate to a folder that includes some files to include in the archive within 7-Zip’s window.
 4. Select multiple files to add to an SFX archive by holding the**Ctrl** key.